-Rehabilitation work will generate construction debris due to construction of instrumentation room or other civil works etc, operation of construction equipment and machinery and waste generation thereof, etc.
+Rehabilitation work will generate construction debris due to repair and demolition works such as removal and fresh laying of rip-raps, removal of top layer during road repairs, operation of construction equipment and machinery and waste generation thereof, etc.

-Pollution prevention and control measures in respect of Debris management shall include:
+Pollution prevention and control measuresin respect of Debris management shall include:

-- debris disposal site shall be identified by contractor and concerned Executive Engineer together and necessarily avoid natural water courses. - While identifying such locations, endeavour would be to find low lying areas nearby so as to avoid effort of transporting debris. - Area on the course of natural drainage should be avoided. - The construction debris from all operational areas shall be regularly scavenged and disposed off at identified disposal sites only. - No dump site shall be located in forest area. - No dump site shall be located on agricultural area. - The Contractor shall educate his workforce on issues related to disposal of waste. - The debris disposal sites have to be suitably rehabilitated by leveling and restoring to original conditions and slopes stabilized. - If required, grass and local shrubs should be planted to rehabilitate the site.
+- debris disposal site shall be identified by contractor and concerned Executive Engineer together and necessarily avoid natural water courses. - While identifying such locations, endeavour would be to find low lying areas nearby so as to avoid effort of transporting debris. - Area on the course of natural drainage should be avoided. - The construction debris from all operational areas shall be regularly scavenged and disposed off at identified disposal sites only. - No dump site shall be located in forest area. - No dump site shall be located on agricultural area. - The Contractor shall educate his workforce on issues related to disposal of waste.

+- The debris disposal sites have to be suitably rehabilitated by leveling and restoring to original conditions and slopes stabilized. - If required, grass and local shrubs should be planted to rehabilitate the site.